 In your application, it will be important that you confirm you meet the following requirements:

-- You reside in or are willing to relocate to the [indicate city] or to a location within reasonable commuting distance;
+- You reside in or are willing to relocate to Toronto, Ontario or to a location within reasonable commuting distance

 - You are willing to travel across Canada and internationally